 Primary Care Networks

 PCNs are based on GP registered lists, typically serving communities of around 30,000 to 50,000.
-This means they are small enough to provide the personal care valued by both patients and GPs, but large enough to support the delivery of many of the commitments in the NHS Long Term Plan and providing a wider range of services to patients by working together with other general practices.
+This means they are small enough to provide the personal care valued by both patients and GPs, but large enough to support the delivery of many of the commitments in the NHS Long Term Plan by NHS England .

 GP practices within each network work together to provide a wider range of services than might be possible in individual practices.